Resources for Clinicians and Your Patients

 Local and regional health authorities may provide additional guidance for prioritizing patients for COVID-19 testing.
 Clinicians are also encouraged to consider testing for other causes of respiratory illness, including influenza.

-Children of all ages are at risk for COVID-19 infection, but there are relatively fewer cases of COVID-19 among children compared with adults.
+Children of all ages are at risk for COVID-19 infection.
 Children appear to present with more mild signs and symptoms than adults.7 Although severe disease is uncommon, children are still at risk of developing severe illness and complications from COVID-19.
-Early case studies and reports suggest that infants may be at a higher risk for severe illness from COVID-19 when compared with older children.7

 It is unclear whether children are as susceptible to SARS-CoV-2 infection compared with adults.
-Children can transmit the virus, but data are limited as to whether they can transmit the virus as effectively as adults.
-Recent studies have suggested that young children (those younger than 5 years) have higher viral loads in their nasopharynxes as compared with adults8 and that children can spread the virus effectively in households and camp settings.9
+Evidence suggests that, compared with adults, children likely have similar viral loads in their nasopharynges and similar secondary infection and transmission rates,7 and that children can spread the virus effectively in households and camp settings.8

 The CDC is investigating reports of multisystem inflammatory syndrome in children (MIS-C), a serious condition marked by inflammation that may be related to resolved COVID-19 infection.

-At this time, there is limited information available about risk factors, pathogenesis, and clinical course.
-The CDC has issued a health advisory instructing clinicians to watch for signs and symptoms, which may include a persistent fever, elevated inflammatory markers, and multiorgan (eg, cardiac, gastrointestinal, renal) involvement.7 For more information, refer to the CDC’s case definition for MIS-C.10
+Clinicians should watch for signs and symptoms, which may include a persistent fever, elevated inflammatory markers, and multiorgan (eg, cardiac, gastrointestinal, renal) involvement.7 For more information, refer to the CDC’s case definition for MIS-C.9

 Nasopharyngeal (NP) specimens are the gold standard for COVID-19 viral detection.
-Some laboratories may accept alternative specimen types such as saliva, oropharyngeal (OP) swabs, midturbinate swabs, or anterior nares swabs.5,11 The CDC Specimen Collection Guidelines contain detailed information about EUA-approved specimen types.12 Clinicians are advised to check with their performing laboratory for specific specimen requirements.
+Some laboratories may accept alternative specimen types such as saliva, oropharyngeal (OP) swabs, midturbinate swabs, or anterior nares swabs.5,10 The CDC Specimen Collection Guidelines contain detailed information about EUA-approved specimen types.11 Clinicians are advised to check with their performing laboratory for specific specimen requirements.

-Recent studies, including one performed by researchers at ARUP and University of Utah Health,13 found that self-collected saliva and NP swabs collected by healthcare providers are equally effective for SARS-CoV-2 detection.
+Studies, including one performed by researchers at ARUP and University of Utah Health,12 found that self-collected saliva and NP swabs collected by healthcare providers are equally effective for SARS-CoV-2 detection.
 Both saliva and NP swabs are superior to anterior nasal swabs.
-The study, published in the Journal of Clinical Microbiology, represents one of the largest COVID specimen-type comparisons to date.13 However, saliva specimens are not suitable for all tests that detect SARS-CoV-2.
+The study, published in the Journal of Clinical Microbiology, represents one of the largest COVID specimen-type comparisons to date.12 However, saliva specimens are not suitable for all tests that detect SARS-CoV-2.

-Detection rates in specimen types vary from patient to patient and may change over the course of the illness.14 For example, because of potentially discordant shedding of virus in the upper versus the lower respiratory tract, patients with pneumonia may have negative nasal or OP samples but positive lower airway samples.15,16
+Detection rates in specimen types vary from patient to patient and may change over the course of the illness.13 For example, because of potentially discordant shedding of virus in the upper versus the lower respiratory tract, patients with pneumonia may have negative nasal or OP samples but positive lower airway samples.14,15

-Recently, the CDC approved the use of capillary fingerstick specimen collection for some point-of-care assays.
-The CDC Specimen Collection Guidelines12 contain more detailed information about EUA-approved specimen types.
+The CDC approved the use of capillary fingerstick specimen collection for some point-of-care assays.
+The CDC Specimen Collection Guidelines11 contain more detailed information about EUA-approved specimen types.

 Which collection media is preferred for saliva specimens?